 The estimated cost shows how much the average household would spend in this property for heating, lighting and hot water.
-It is not based on how energy is used by the people living at the property.
+It

 The estimated saving is based on making all of the recommendations in how to improve this property/s-energy-performance.